wouterbulten/wouterbulten.github.io/_posts/tech/2019-07-23-automated-gleason-grading-deep-learning.md

   <figcaption>Example of a failure case: In some cases the deep learning system has trouble deciding between growth patterns.
 In this example a glandular region is partly classified as Gleason 4 (orange) and partly as Gleason 5.
 Adding more training data and focusing on these difficult regions are an avenue for future research.</figcaption>
 </figure>

 Given our results, we conclude that there is clear use for automated systems for Gleason grading.
 Such systems can give feedback to a pathologist at expert levels, both in a first or second reader setting. **AI systems and pathologists excel at different things, and, we firmly believe that a union of both has the most potential for the individual prostate cancer patient.**

+Interested in how this AI system can help pathologists?
+We have published [follow-up research](/blog/tech/potential-of-ai-in-medicine-improving-prostate-cancer-diagnosis/) on how our [AI system can assist pathologist during grading of prostate biopsies](/blog/tech/potential-of-ai-in-medicine-improving-prostate-cancer-diagnosis/).

 <a name="try-out-algorithm"></a>
 ## Try out the algorithm online